-Queering Australian museums: Collections, exhibition, management and connections (2018; forthcoming).
+Queering Australian museums: Collections, exhibition, management and connections (2018).
 Doctor of Philosophy, University of Sydney.

 Queering Australian Museums addresses the problem of how queer or LGBTIQ communities can be further included in Australian museums on their own terms.
 It looks at four areas of museums—management, collections, exhibitions, and connections with audiences and communities—to consider barriers and enablers of queer inclusion in these often heteronormative institutions.
 Case studies of queer-inclusive efforts in public Australian museums are interpreted from institutional and community perspectives drawn from 25 interviews.
 The interviews are put into critical conversation with archival material and literature from museum studies and the emerging field of queer museology.